-Light is one of the most common triggers for migraine and over 90 % of migraineurs are light sensitive during the attack.
+Light is one of the most common triggers for migraines and over 90 % of migraineurs are light-sensitive during the attack.
 Thus, many migraineurs seek dark room and rest during an attack.
 For example, stepping from indoor lightning out into the bright sunlight or getting bright sunlight exposure through an office window can start an attack within seconds and lead to excruciating pain for the rest of the day.

 Migraine basic: it’s disabling, costly and poorly understood